carlosloureda/zoom-mentor-meeting-uploader/README.md

 For running this script you need to have `Python 3` & `pip` installed.

-There are other packages that need to be installed, but thankfully the script will install them if you don't install them manually.
+There are other packages that need to be installed.
 Let's see the packages needed:

 - watchdog:
   `pip install watchdog`